nilslice/sucre/README.md

 https://godoc.org/github.com/atrika/sucre

 ## Requirements
-The textures used must be squarish, and they must all have the same sizes.
+The textures used must be squares, and they must all have the same sizes.
 For example :
 ```
    /home/username/Images/textures